crawles/markdown_preview/test.md

 df.plot('age', 'fare',kind='scatter')
 ~~~

+*SHOW PLOT HERE

-Note: For code that doesn’t return a result, the `%%execsql` magic must be used (relational databases only).
+Note: For code that doesn’t return a result such as creating a table, the `%%execsql` magic must be used (relational databases only).

 ~~~
 %%execsql